Skip to content

 Prerequisites and Basic Requirements

-• Privileges: Root access is required to install system packages, modify hosts, and manage systemd services.
+• Privileges: Root access or sudo privileges are required to install packages, manage services, and configure the system.

 FQDN of the Final Panel